Binding, packing, tucking & padding

 Padding

-• It can help you feel more comfortable in your body
+• Feeling more comfortable in your body.

-There are plenty of padding products available, including:
+There are many padding products available, including:

-• Padded panties — these are especially useful for making your hips look wider and your buttocks more full.
+• Padded panties — These are especially useful for making your hips look wider and your buttocks more full.

-• Padded bras — these undergarments may be preferable if you have some breast growth but want your breasts to appear larger.
+• Padded bras — These undergarments may be preferable if you have some breast growth but want your breasts to appear larger.

-• Breast forms — these are made of soft silicone gel and either adhere to your body or are placed in your bra.
+• Breast forms — These are made of soft silicone gel and either adhere to your body or are placed in your bra.
 They are available in different shapes, sizes and skin colours.
 Some breast forms have nipples and some do not.

-• Bras with pockets — these are also referred to as mastectomy A surgical procedure to remove one or both breasts. bras.
+• Bras with pockets — These are also referred to as mastectomy A surgical procedure to remove one or both breasts. bras.
 They are designed to accommodate breast forms.

 Cleaning